-- Arrange the pieces in the pan.
-Pour the leftover filling over and spread it evenly.
+- Pour the leftover filling over and spread it evenly.
 Sprinkle the sesame seeds on top.
-Let the pie stay for 30 minutes to 1 hour before baking it.
+Let the pie stay for 30 minutes to 1 hour at a warm place before baking it.

-- Preheat oven to 200 degrees C. Bake the pie until golden brown.
+- Preheat oven to 400° F/ 200° C. Bake the pie until golden brown.
 Remove from the oven and cover with a tea towel.
 Let cool for 20-30 minutes before serving it.

 - The recipe is adapted from Sweet and salty by Irena